creachadair/creachadair/README.md

 # About Michael

 A lover of language,
 a writer of words,
-  a spinner of yarns.
+a spinner of yarns,
+and a mangler of bits.

 A page, torn from a book.